Bureau of Prisons, Justice.

 (a) Pretrial inmates, covered in 28 CFR part 551; and

 (1) Newly committed inmates will be classified within 28 calendar days of arrival at the institution designated for service of sentence.

 (2) Inmates will receive a program review at least once every 180 calendar days.
-When an inmate is within twelve months of the projected release date, staff will conduct a program review at least once every 90 calendar days.
+When an inmate is within twelve Start Printed Page 36008months of the projected release date, staff will conduct a program review at least once every 90 calendar days.

 (b) Inmate appearance before classification team: